strawberryoolongtea/lunch-participants/README.md

-# Lunch participants list
+# List of lunch participants

 I'm on duty for lunch.
-I have to change the lunch participants list every week.
+I have to change the list of lunch participants every week.

-* Lunchtime divides into the first and second times.
+* Lunchtime is divided into first and second.
-* First-time and second-time participants are equally divided or one is different.
+* Primary and secondary participants are divided equally or have one person difference.
 * Some participants have lunch at a fixed time.
-* Sales participants must be divided into the first and second times half.
+* Participants in the sales department should be divided into first and second.

-If an array of participants' names is specified, outputs a monthly list.
+Outputs a monthly list if an array of participant names is specified.